All Episodes

 First, I want to go back to what we've been talking about.

-I think there is going to be an effort to re examine the Mueller report to see if it is an accurate representation of the body of facts that are now out there.
+I think there is going to be an effort to re-examine the Mueller report to see if it is an accurate representation of the body of facts that are now out there.

-Was the same sort of effort that was going on before Mueller, meaning trying to frame the president, try to create the impression of a crime that for which there was no evidence to support, was that still going on as a dynamic inside the Mueller team based on who he uh picked uh to join his team?
+Was the same sort of effort that was going on before Mueller, meaning trying to frame the president, try to create the impression of a crime for which there was no evidence to support, was that still going on as a dynamic inside the Mueller team based on who he picked to join his team?

-Um, you know, well they uh apparently they want Julian Assange over here, and it's gonna be interesting to see if the Pentagon Papers case uh holds in under his circumstances or whether they're gonna be able to prove he uh was part of uh an a group that actually took the information, but if it's not, then even the New York Times is scared to death about quote what happens to journalism.
+You know, well, apparently they want Julian Assange over here, and it's going to be interesting to see if the Pentagon Papers case holds under his circumstances or whether they're going to be able to prove he was part of a group that actually took the information.

 Well, what about Chris Steele?